5 Questions to Ask Before a Child’s IEP Annual Review

 Annual review season is here, and your child’s meeting is probably on your schedule.
-Guest blogger Liz Mathies is here with a few definitions and some timely advice about how to prepare for an annual review.
+Guest blogger Liz Matheis is here with a few definitions and some timely advice about how to prepare for an annual review.

 It’s about that time – annual review meetings are about to start, which means you need to get ready to make the most of this important Individualized Education Plan (IEP) meeting.